-Welcome to the Cone-flower Book Club, a new book lovers group here in Red Cloud, Nebraska.
+Welcome to the Cone-flower Book Club, a book lovers group here in Red Cloud, Nebraska.
 What follows is information about the club’s mission and organizational items.
-Come and join us.
+Feel free to come and join us.

-Mission: The mission of the Cone-flower Book Club is to explore a variety of subjects through the reading of books and discussions led by various moderators.
-The club will regularly pick a theme and then create a list of books to be read that will explore it.
+Mission: The mission of the Cone-flower Book Club is to explore a variety of subjects through the reading of books and discussions led by a moderator.
+The bookstore staff will regularly pick a theme and then create a list of books to be read that will explore it.
 The informal group will be hosted by The Moonstone Bookstore and Emporium.

 Membership: There are no membership requirements and people can attend sessions even if they have not read the book.

-Moderator: Peter Osborne will provide moderation for the initial series and other members will be encouraged to moderate in the future.
+Moderator: Peter Osborne will provide moderation for the sessions.

 Books: Participants can either purchase the books at the Moonstone Bookstore in advance of the session or borrow them from the Auld Public Library in Red Cloud.